ethanpmullen/UIUX-development/README.md

 State electoral counts and projected winners are given via the Associated Press.

-The regex to convert a number into a comma-separated string was found via [Stack Overflow](https://stackoverflow.com/questions/2901102/how-to-print-a-number-with-commas-as-thousands-separators-in-javascript).
+The regex to convert a number into a comma-separated string (`StateCard.jsx`, line 72) was found via [Stack Overflow](https://stackoverflow.com/questions/2901102/how-to-print-a-number-with-commas-as-thousands-separators-in-javascript).

 # Create React App (Boilerplate)